1RedTea/SupervisedLearningProject/README.md

     * There are around 10,000+ images in the test set. (these images have no labels, because we want to predict them).

 5. Modelling: Will be using the following tools, Pandas, Matplotlib, Numpy, SKlearn, Tensorflow and Google Colab to build a few machine learning models.
-6. Experiments: Will be building a model with the following actions,
+6. Will be building a model with the following actions:

     * Takes the input shape, output shape and the model we've chosen as parameters.
     * Defines the layers in a Keras model in sequential fashion (do this first, then this, then that).